Quick Links To MYC National Communications on Israel:

 Continued Support Under PM Trudeau:

 Some feared a weakening of Canadian-Israeli relations upon Stephen Harper’s defeat in the October 2015 Federal Elections.
-However, new Prime Minister Justin Trudeau maintains that support for Israel is not a partisan issue, and from his first few months as Prime Minister it appears that he will continue to support the nation.
+However, upon his election as Prime Minister, Justin Trudeau maintained that support for Israel was not a partisan issue, and from his first few months as Prime Minister it appeared that he would continue to support the nation.
 Trudeau made headlines on November 26th, 2015, when he voted against the Arab-sponsored resolutions at the UN which looked to delegitimize Israel.

-Trudeau’s Minister of Foreign Affairs, Stephane Dion, is one to watch in the coming months.
-Upon being appointed, Dion hinted at a change in how Canada plans to deal with Israel and the Middle East, saying that it is part of “Canada’s role to be an honest broker on the world stage”.
+In the two years since the election of Canada’s Liberal majority government, friendship towards Israel has seemingly become more neutral.
+Trudeau’s first Minister of Foreign Affairs, Hon.
+Stephane Dion, hinted at a change in how Canada planned to deal with Israel and the Middle East, saying that it is part of “Canada’s role to be an honest broker on the world stage”.
 There are opposing interpretations as to whether this will mean a positive or negative change for relations with Israel or not, and the impact of a new Canadian government is yet to be seen.

 .it is part of Canada’s role to be an honest broker on the world stage